atacker22dw/atacker22dw.github.io/about.md

 |:------------------------------------------------------:|:-----------------------------------:|
 | UNC Ethics Bowl Team at Nationals in Cincinnati, Ohio  |  Jenni and I on Black Balsam Knob   |

-I am (not so recently) engaged to the person on the other end of the rope.
-Jennica is a fifth year PhD student in Chemistry at UNC and also my climbing, hiking, and life partner.
-We plan to get married in (where else?)
-Colorado in the summer of 2025.
+I am newly married to the person on the other end of the rope.
+Jennica is a chemist at Quaker Houghton and also my climbing, hiking, and life partner.
+We will celebrate our first anniversary on July 26, 2026.

 |   ![UNC Ethics Bowl Team](pictures/sib4.png)           |  ![Jenni and I on Black Balsam Knob -- Blue Ridge Parkway](pictures/dv.png)|
 |:----------------------------------------------------:|:-----------------------------------:|